With the Boiler Maker Special!

 Research Staff

-McKenzie Figuracion, B.S.
+McKenzie Figuracion, M.S.

 McKenzie graduated from Portland State University with a B.S. in Psychology.
 They are currently pursuing their Ph.D. in Clinical Psychology under the mentorship of Dr. Sarah Karalunas at Purdue University.
 McKenzie's research interests include how EEG biomarkers can be used to understand heterogeneity within ADHD and how these may be used to enhance access to clinical diagnosis.